Position: Evaluation of ECG Representations Must Be Fixed: Toward Evaluation Best Practices

 An evaluation protocol should \emph{reliably stratify} representation quality, so that method rankings are robust to reasonable resampling and reporting choices.
 Unfortunately, much of the literature presents results in a way that obscures whether one representation is meaningfully better than another.

 First, the field relies on macro-AUROC \cite{wu2017} as its primary metric.
 In our survey, 89.29\% of papers reported it as their headline metric.
 While convenient for evaluating multi-label data, macro-AUROC masks performance on the individual clinical tasks that clinicians care about.
 Furthermore, macro-averaging weights all labels equally.
-This implicitly grants rare, high-variance endpoints the same influence as common and clinically salient ones, amplifying noise in reported rankings.
+This implicitly grants rare, high-variance endpoints the same influence as common and more clinically salient ones, amplifying noise in reported rankings.
 However, 35.71\% of papers did not report per-task performance.

 Second, ECG benchmarks often include rare diagnoses that yield highly imbalanced labels with few positive examples.
-For example, under the standard PTB-XL protocol, 13 labels have fewer than 10 examples in the test set, yet the protocol explicitly retains these labels for evaluation \cite{wagner2020, strodthoff2021}.
+For example, under the standard PTB-XL protocol, 13 labels have fewer than 10 examples in the test set \cite{wagner2020, strodthoff2021}.
 In this case, per-label performance metrics have high sampling variability and can shift meaningfully because of small perturbations during resampling.
-Macro-AUROC inherits this variability, and can amplify it by giving equal-weight to all labels.
+Macro-AUROC inherits this variability, and can amplify it by giving equal weight to all labels.

-Under extreme class imbalance, AUROC can remain deceptively high even when a model yields low precision at clinically relevant operating points.
-In this case, AUPRC is a more appropriate metric \cite{davis2006, saito2015}.
+Under extreme class imbalance, AUROC can remain deceptively high, even when a model yields low precision at clinically relevant operating points.
+When negative cases vastly outnumber positive cases, the false positive rate can remain small even when the absolute number of false positives is large.
+In this setting, AUPRC is an appropriate companion metric because it summarizes the tradeoff between precision and recall, thereby capturing whether the model can recover positive cases without producing an excessive number of false positives \cite{davis2006, saito2015}.

+AUROC and AUPRC are useful because they are threshold-independent summaries of predictive performance.
+However, they are not sufficient for many clinical use cases.
+In practice, relevant metrics depend on the intended application and operating point.
+For example, screening, confirmatory diagnosis, and patient forecasting typically prioritize different tradeoffs between false positives and false negatives.
+When a deployment setting is specified, evaluation should therefore also include appropriate threshold-dependent metrics, such as sensitivity, specificity, positive predictive value, and negative predictive value.

-Lastly, uncertainty is rarely quantified in the field; 42.86\% papers did not report confidence intervals for their main results.
+Lastly, uncertainty is rarely quantified in the field; 42.86\% of papers did not report confidence intervals for their main results.
 As a result, many apparent gaps between methods are indistinguishable from sampling noise.
+Precise statistical testing is needed for claims of improvement over prior methods.
+The appropriate test depends on the experimental setting and methods.